 Bucolic.
 Isn’t that a fun word?
 According to the handy little box that pops up in Google when you start searching for a definition, bucolic means “of or relating to the pleasant aspects of the countryside and country life.”
 Yes, I had to look it up.
 Anyway, the point is, dairy farms may look like an idyllic landscape for raising cows that provide our children with their much-loved milk and cheese snacks, but they’re actually hiding a dark secret.

 The Problem with Dairy Pollution

-According to Yale Environment 360, over 50 percent of the United States’ milk production is generated by just three percent of the nation’s dairy farms.
+According to Yale Environment 360, over 50 percent of the United States’ milk production is generated by just 3 percent of the nation’s dairy farms.
 Each of these dairy farms has at least 1,000 cows, with the largest weighing in at around 15,000 cows.
-This seems all well and good until you consider all of the – ahem – waste that these cows produce.
-Let’ s put it this way, a dairy farm with 2,000 cows generates more than 240,000 pounds of manure daily.
-That’ s 90 million pounds a year.
+This seems all well and good until you consider all the – ahem – waste that these cows produce.
+Let’s put it this way, a dairy farm with 2,000 cows generates more than 240,000 pounds of manure daily.
+That’s 90 million pounds a year.

 What All That Poo Pollution Means

 Okay, so it’s no secret cows produce waste, but that poo is polluting area waterways, and that’s a problem.
 The runoff from farms seeps into aquifers, leading some communities to stand up to dairy farms that want to consolidate their locations into what I think should be called single-location super-dairies.
 These super-dairies can also increase the levels of nitrogen in the soil, which can actually kill nearby plants.
 That’s a bad thing if you’re a neighboring farmer just trying to grow some wheat.

 Finding a Solution